Geometro-thermodynamics of tidal charged black holes: Concluding remarks

 \section{Concluding remarks}

-We have studied the thermodynamics and thermodynamic geometries (both Ruppeiner and Weinhold) of the tidal charged brane BH (characterized by mass $m$ and tidal charge $q$) in detail.

-Depending on the Weyl curvature of the 5D space-time, the induced tidal charge can be either positive or negative.
-Whilst from the point of view of gravitational curvature the first case is a mere rewriting of the RN geometry with electric charge $Q=\sqrt{q}$, a negative tidal charge has no correspondence in general relativity.
-Along the well-known property that such a negative tidal charge strengthens the gravitational field of the BH and as such contributes to the localization of gravity on the brane, our analysis has explicitly shown here that $q<0$ is also thermodynamically preferred, as it comes with a higher entropy.

-Despite the fact that the space-time about the tidal charged BH with $q>0$ is similar to that of the RN BH, their thermodynamic geometries are quite different.
-Most notably, the Ruppeiner geometry of the tidal charged BH is found non-flat, as opposed to the Ruppeiner metric for the RN BH, which is flat \cite{Aman:2003ug}.

-While the thermodynamic state space of the RN BH is a Rindler wedge embedded in a Minkowski parameter space, the state space of the tidal charged BH is the right half of the interior of the future light cone of the Minkowski plane, with the vertical boundary included but the light-like boundary excluded.
+We have studied the thermodynamics and thermodynamic geometries (both Ruppeiner and Weinhold) of the tidal charged brane BH.
+While the thermodynamic state space of the Reissner-Nordstr\"om BH is a Rindler wedge embedded in a Minkowski parameter space, the state space of the tidal charged BH is the right half of the interior of the future light cone of the Minkowski plane, with the vertical boundary included but the light-like boundary excluded.
 The light cone of the Minkowski plane provides a four-fold coverage of this state space, similarly to the four-fold covering of the curvature coordinates for a Schwarzschild BH by Kruskal coordinates.
+The geodesics of the information geometries characterize the time for \textit{quasistatic relaxation} and \textit{minimum dissipation}, respectively.

+Whilst from the point of view of gravitational curvature the $q>0$ case is the Reissner-Nordstr\"om geometry with electric charge $Q=\sqrt{q}$, a negative tidal charge has no correspondence in general relativity.
+Along the well-known property that such a negative tidal charge strengthens the gravitational field of the BH and as such contributes to the localization of gravity on the brane, our analysis has explicitly shown that $q<0$ is also \textit{thermodynamically preferred}, as it comes with a higher entropy.

+For $q>0$ we have found both similarities and differences as compared to the Reissner-Nordstr\"om BH.
+The Ruppeiner geometry having a positive Ricci curvature, as opposed to the flat Ruppeiner metric for the Reissner-Nordstr\"om BH \cite{Aman:2003ug}, indicates that \textit{the underlying statistical models for the two BHs could be different}.

-As for some other BHs, the induced Ruppeiner geometry of the tidal charged BH has a physical singularity in the extremal limit and a degeneracy at the Davies point, where the heat capacity diverges (at $q=3m^{2}/4$).
-The Poincar é method analysis shows however no critical phenomena ocurring there, similarly as for the Kerr BH \cite{ArcTell}, where despite the change of sign of the heat capacity through infinite values at the Davies point, the stability remains unchanged.
+Despite the heat capacity of the tidal charged BH diverging on a set of measure zero of the parameter space (at $q=3m^{2}/4$, the Davies point), both a Poincar\'e stability analysis and the regularity of the Ruppeiner metric shows no indication of phase transition at that point, similarly as for the Reissner-Nordstr\"om BH and the Kerr BH \cite{ArcTell}, where (despite the change of sign of the heat capacity through infinite values at the Davies point) the BHs remains stable.
+Similarly for some other BHs, the induced Ruppeiner geometry of the tidal charged BH is singular in the extremal limit, but Poincar\'e stability analysis once again disrules the possibility of phase transition there.
+Therefore we have shown that \textit{the tidal charged BH is stable for the full parameter range}.